 Howard Dicker is Co-Head of the Firm’s Public Company Advisory Group and is based in New York.
 Mr. Dicker advises numerous companies regarding securities law issues, disclosure and compliance matters as well as on executive compensation and corporate governance.
 He has a diverse corporate practice, including mergers and acquisitions, proxy fights, financings, securities offerings, private equity investments, and restructurings.

 Prior to joining Weil, Mr. Dicker was an auditor and tax consultant at Price Waterhouse in New York.
 There, he focused on broker-dealers in securities and commodities.
 He is licensed as a certified public accountant.

 Howard Dicker is recognized as a ”Leading Lawyer” for Corporate Governance by Legal 500 US, where he is described as “exceptional” with “extraordinary depth of knowledge and the ability to get to the heart of an issue.”
-He has also been ranked as a “Recognized Practitioner” for Securities: Regulation: Advisory by Chambers USA and is recommended for Securities & Corporate Finance.
+He has also been ranked as a “Recognized Practitioner” for Securities: Regulation: Advisory by Chambers USA and is recommended for Securities & Corporate Finance by Super Lawyers.

 Mr. Dicker received his J.D., with honors, from The George Washington University School of Law, his M.S. in accounting from the State University of New York at Albany, and his B.S. in finance and accounting from the Wharton School of the University of Pennsylvania.